 bakery, meat replacement, dairy, granola bars and confectionary.

 rheology, adsorption, chemical/microbiological analyses and sensoric analysis in a fully-equipped sensory research space for end-user product assessment.

 integration of all aspects into a business case to validate the future business.

 conversion of plant based raw materials by a biorefinery approach as, fractionation, separation, purification and drying into food ingredients.

-GPEC partners are Royal Cosun, HAS University of Applied Sciences, The Protein Brewery, BioscienZ and Rabobank.
+GPEC partners are Royal Cosun, HAS green academy, The Protein Brewery, BioscienZ and Rabobank.
 Cosun is in the lead of shaping the platform into an innovation cluster while leveraging large-scale circular processes and systems in the arable farming and horticultural value chains which are prominently present in the Brabant region in the Netherlands.
 The platform’s open character encourages new partnerships to be established and new participants to join the plant based protein movement.